|

 practicing the scoring

 and matches.
-In Duplicate Bridge players at the different tables
+In Dublicate Bridge players at the different tables

 play the same deals.
 Then the results of the tables are compared.
 In this way